 If you called for emergency help for the slip and fall accident, let medical personnel on the scene examine you.
 They can provide first aid care and, if needed, transport you to the emergency room.
 Otherwise, once you have reported the accident, you should get medical care at an urgent care facility or a doctor’s office.

 Not following up with their medical care is another major mistake victims of slip and fall accidents make.
 Doctor’s appointments, physical therapy, and medical and pharmaceutical interventions can be expensive.
 They can also take up a lot of your time, which makes things especially difficult if you’re still working (or trying to work).

 However, going without treatment and suffering through the pain isn’t a sustainable long-term solution—not when your injuries are serious enough that they won’t go away on their own.
 Hiring a personal injury attorney can help you make sure you’re able to access the care you need and address the obstacles that stand in the way of your recovery.

 Slip and fall claims can be more complicated than many people expect, even without the added complexities that come with a work-related injury.
-Your attorney will handle everything, from identifying all possible defendants to negotiating a settlement with the defendant’s insurance company.
+Your New Jersey injury attorney will handle everything, from identifying all possible defendants to negotiating a settlement with the defendant’s insurance company.